Home · Property management · Renting out a new build

 Blind cords

-Builders often install cords that don't meet child safety regulations.
+Builders often install cords that do not meet child safety regulations.
 Replace or fit with cord cleats before tenancy.

 Garage shopper door

 Counts as an external door for security.
 WA tenancy regulations require a deadlock or equivalent on certain external doors.
-Builders usually don't install one, so check before tenancy.
+Builders usually do not install one, so check before tenancy.

 Window locks and security